herraa1/msx-joyblue-v2/README.md

 * A CH340C USB to UART chip, to make it easy to upgrade firmware on the ESP32 chip
 * A pair of S8050 NPN transistors to control the boot and enable signals of the ESP32 from the CH340C
 * An AMS1117-3.3 regulator to convert the 5V from either the USB port or joystick ports to the 3.3V required by the ESP32 chip
-* Four 74LS03 quad 2-input NAND gates with open collectors to completely mimic the standard MSX joystick behaviour
+* Four 74LS03 quad 2-input NAND gates with open collectors to completely mimic the standard MSX joystick behavior
 * A pair of PTC fuses to minimize damage to the MSX computer in case something goes wrong with the board
-* Several additional required components (diodes, leds, resistors, ceramic capacitors and an electrolitic capacitor)
+* Several additional required components (diodes, leds, resistors, ceramic capacitors and an electrolytic capacitor)
 * PH2.0 connectors are used to connect cable extensions
 * A 2.0 pitch I2C header is added for future extensions
 * Jumpers are provided to enable different power options